Our commitment to increasing plasma sufficiency in Canada

 The plasma industry’s experience over the last three decades shows that drugs made from plasma donated by paid donors are as safe as those made from plasma donated by volunteer donors.
 Collection practices for paid donations adhere to a comprehensive set of regulatory requirements, no different to those which exist in the voluntary, non-remunerated blood system, as well as voluntary industry standards.

-In addition to screening donors and thoroughly testing plasma, this also involves multiple steps built into the plasma separation process, known as inactivation steps and purification steps.
-As part of these steps, plasma is rendered through a series of processes that eliminate any living organism, virus, bacterium or pathogen.
+In addition to screening donors and thoroughly testing the plasma collected from them, multiple steps are built into the plasma separation process to inactivate, and purify it.
+The separated plasma is rendered through a series of processes that eliminate any organisms, viruses, bacteria, pathogens or other contaminants, before it is recombined into finished product.

-All the major patient groups who rely on plasma protein products in this country, like the Canadian Hemophilia Society, the Canadian Organization for Rare Disorders, or the immunodeficiency organizations, agree there is no difference between plasma protein products made from plasma donated by paid donors or plasma donated by unpaid donors, because they are equally safe.
-Their main concern, and one that we share, is that there be an adequate supply of safe product for the patients who rely on them.
+All the major patient groups who rely on plasma protein products in this country, like the Canadian Hemophilia Society, the Canadian Organization for Rare Disorders, or the immunodeficiency organizations, acknowledge that there is no difference between plasma protein products made from plasma donated by paid donors or plasma donated by unpaid donors.
+The manufacturing processes used render them equally safe.
+The main concern shared by all is that there be an adequate supply of safe product for the patients who rely on them.